Get Your Best Mortgage Deal... FOR FREE!

 When selecting a variable-rate mortgage, keep in mind that your interest rate could vary from time to time.
 An ever-changing monthly repayment amount may then follow which can make it hard to accurately plan and budget for the future.

-Let’s look at it this way – if you take out a £180,000 mortgage with a variable rate of 3.5% for 25 years, your total monthly repayments come to an estimated £901.
-But be warned – in the event that interest rates rise to 5%, those same repayments can jump up over £1,052 each month.
+If you take out a £180,000 mortgage with a variable rate of 6% for 25 years, your total monthly repayments come to an estimated £1,159.74.
+However, if the interest rates rise to 8%, those same repayments can jump up to over £1,389.27 each month.
+This scenario illustrates the potential impact of fluctuating interest rates on variable-rate mortgages.

 Before deciding on a variable-rate mortgage, always remember that your monthly payments may fluctuate unpredictably.
 It is important to assess your individual situation and objectives first before making any significant decisions so you can carefully weigh the rewards versus the risks associated with them.